QuentinMaz/MDPFuzz_Replicability_Study_Artifact/reproduction/RL_CARLA/README.md

 Please note that:
 - Since our hardware does not have GPU, we doubled the original sampling and fuzzing times.
 You can revert this change in `benchmark/run_benchmark.py` lines 183-184.
 - We did not log the inputs tested.
-Indeed, they include the positions of all the vehicles (100) and we deemed the possibility the generate identical inputs negligible (let alone the stochastic nature of the executions).
+Indeed, they include the positions of all the vehicles (100) and we deemed the possibility the generating identical inputs negligible (let alone the stochastic nature of the executions).
 - We used the following seeds: 2023, 2006 and 1453.

 Logs of the executions are automatically saved in `../data/carla/`.

 To summarize, replicating the paper can be done by running 3 times `python benchmark_agent.py ...` with and without `--emguide` (to execute *Fuzzer-O* and *MDPFuzz-O*) with the seeds 2006, 2023 and 1453.
 However, the executions being stochastic, the results won't be exactly the same as the ones presented in the paper.

+#### Troubleshooting

+- **Infinite loop:** when attempting to use Pytorch with CUDA enabled, loading the model (`benchmark_agent.py`, lines 38-40) creates an <ins>infinite loop</ins>.
+We solved the issue by propagating the Pytorch's device in the models' classes implemented in `bird_view/models/`.
+However, given the unstable nature of the implementation, we recommend disabling CUDA (`--disable-cuda`).